Skip to Content

 One of the great things about walking around Rome with kids is the unexpected discoveries along the way.
 On our way from the Pantheon to Campo de’ Fiori, we stumbled across Largo di Torre Argentina, a large Roman archaeological site with the ruins of four temples.

-Our kids loved the cute stray cats from the Torre Argentina Cat Sanctuary
+Our kids loved the cute stray cats from the Torre Argentina Cat Sanctuary.

 In any other city in the world, this would be a major attraction, but in Rome, it is largely overlooked.

-A visit to Largo di Torre Argentine is a fun thing to do in Rome with kids who love animals.
+A visit to Largo di Torre Argentina is a fun thing to do in Rome with kids who love animals.
 These extensive Rome ruins are home to many cute stray cats, thanks to the Torre Argentina Cat Sanctuary.

 And of course, more pigeons to chase…

-Chasing pigeons was our kids favorite thing to do in Rome, Italy
+Chasing pigeons was our kids favorite thing to do in Rome, Italy.

 Campo de’ Fiori